Cobertos/dotfiles/README.md

 * Add a little indicator to PS1 when dotfiles is out of date
 * Migrate everything that needs to be into bashrc
 * Finish readding paint.net and pyenv
+* Better NVM management (might be nice to use a role...)